shabin5785/react-notes/Notes_1.md

 - state changes can only one uni directional.
 It can only flow down and never flow up in heirarchy tree

 - careful with this reference.WE can bind this context to a method.Arrow fns have this context references the declared scope.

+- we dont call a fn in an event handler, cause it will executed during render.
+We assign a fn to event handler and then its invoked during the event trigger.